List of birds of Barbados

 This is a list of the bird species recorded in Barbados.
-The avifauna of Barbados included a total of 276 species, according to Bird Checklists of the World as of July 2022.
-Of them, one is endemic, 15 have been introduced by humans, and 184 are rare or accidental.
+The avifauna of Barbados included a total of 283 species, according to Bird Checklists of the World as of October 2024.
+Of them, one is endemic, 15 have been introduced by humans, and 190 are rare or accidental.
 Eight species have been extirpated and one is probably extinct.
+Additional accidental species have been added from other sources and are not included in the counts.

 This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 63rd Supplement, published by the American Ornithological Society (AOS).
 Common and scientific names are also those of the Check-list, except that the common names of families are from the Clements taxonomy because the AOS list does not include them.

 The following tags have been used to highlight several categories of occurrence.